 Daria found yoga more than 12 years ago and it has helped to heal her body, mind, and heart from past injury.
 She has studied with Shiva Rea, Mathew Cohen and Jorgen Christiansson in California and received her 300-hour Yoga Alliance certification from Daniel Aaron of radiantly Alive Yoga in Ubud, Bali.
 Her positive attitude and love for life comes to the forefront in each and every class she teaches.
 Daria is an accomplished herbalist and loves natural food and style.
 She recently had a baby and as a yoga mom she teaches Slow Flow, a Yin Yang practice and the Roll and Release class at Tribal.

 Mindy is a visiting teacher at Tribal.
-We love her classes that help all of us redefine and supersede assumed limitations, physical and mental.
-She shows us that, "The impact of yoga is more than a spectacle of contortion.
+She teaches that, "The impact of yoga is more than a spectacle of contortion.
 Whereas the broad arena of athleticism is narrowly focused on higher, faster, stronger, thinner, bigger- yoga takes you as you are and says: try.
 There is no greater thrill, no greater achievement, than surprising yourself".
 We love when she visits Tulum and makes time for some classes and intensives at Tribal.

 Erika is a reservation manager at Tribal and Acuatic Tulum.
 From Mexico City, she is a linguist by education and worked as a language teacher and translator until she found Tribal and, subsequently, yoga and diving.
 Erika loves traveling, cinema, art and feels passionate about cultural and language diversity.
 She has finished a degree in Cinematography and is free lancing in that while managing our personal yoga retreats and reservations.
 She and Joanne collaborate on some of the amazing events and retreats that Tribal hosts all year long.
 She works from a distance but in her heart is close.